Principal Bundles and Gauge Theories: Manifolds with Connections

 \begin{theorem}[Ambrose-Palais-Singer] Let $M$ be a smooth manifold with a spray $W$.
 Then, for each type $(1,2)$-tensor field $T$ that is anti-symmetric in the last pair of arguments, there exists a unique affine connection on $TM\ra{}M$ such that $W$ is its geodesic spray and such that $T$ is its torsion. \end{theorem}

 In particular, for every affine connection on $M$, we can find a unique torsion-free one that has the same geodesic spray.
 If we were to divide the affine connections on a manifold $M$ into equivalence classes of those that have the same geodesic spray, we could take this to be a canonical representative of each class.
-In computations, torsion free connections are often easiest to work with, therefore one, for example in the general theory of relativity, uses this freedom to simplify calculations.
+In computations, torsion-free connections are often easiest to work with; therefore, for example in the general theory of relativity, one uses this freedom to simplify calculations.

-In the light of this theorem, moreover, we see that it was no coincidence that Cartan was able to formulate Newtonian gravity using the geometry of an affine connection\footnote{Indeed, the Newtonian gravitational force of one point source gives rise to the spray with $A_x(y)=- \gamma x/\norm{x}^3$, where $\gamma$ is some scale constant for the gravitational interaction.
-Similarly, for arbitrary Newtonian graviational fields $A_x(y)$ does not depend on $y$.
-In particular, it is quadratic in $y$.}.
+In light of this theorem, moreover, we see that it was no coincidence that Cartan was able to formulate Newtonian gravity using the geometry of an affine connection\footnote{Indeed, after adjoining the absolute time coordinate in Newton-Cartan spacetime, the Newtonian gravitational force of one point source gives rise to a spray whose spatial part is $A_{(t,x)}(\dot t,\dot x)=-\gamma x\dot t^2/\norm{x}^3$, where $\gamma$ is some scale constant for the gravitational interaction.
+Similarly, arbitrary Newtonian gravitational fields give spatial acceleration $-\nabla\Phi(t,x)\dot t^2$.
+In particular, the acceleration is quadratic in the full spacetime velocity.}.
 However, when Cartan formulated his Newton-Cartan theory in 1923, this result would not be proved for forty years.